mamun2519/learn-devOps-concept/os/readme.md

 - To search for an exact match of a given keyword in a file
   - grep -w “keyword” file

+### Linux find command

+⇒ Find command search a for files in the directory hierarchy.

 ### SSH

 SSH (Secure Shell) is a network protocol that provides secure access to remote systems over an unsecured network.